Harvard Bridge: Smoots

 The Harvard Bridge is marked off in an idiosyncratic unit of measure, the smoot.

 In 1958, members of the Lambda Chi Alpha fraternity at MIT measured the bridge's eastern sidewalk by using that year's shortest pledge, Oliver Smoot—nominally, 5 ft 7 in tall—as a measuring stick.
 Years after this stunt, Smoot became president of the American National Standards Institute (ANSI), and later president of the International Organization for Standardization (ISO).

 Markers painted at 10 sm intervals give the bridge's length 364.4 smoots long, "plus one ear".
 Originally this read "plus or minus one ear"—representing measurement uncertainty—but over the years the words "or minus" disappeared.
-The marks are repainted twice each year by members of the fraternity—originally surreptitiously and later openly.
+The marks are repainted periodically by members of the fraternity—originally surreptitiously and later openly.

 During the major reconstruction in the 1980s, the new sidewalks were divided into smoot-length slabs rather than the standard six feet, and the smoot markings were painted on the new deck.
 Officials' original determination to omit the smoot markings from the reconstructed bridge, and to scrupulously prevent the fraternity from repainting them, evaporated when it was realized that police routinely used the smoot marks as reference points in accident reports.

 The nominal length of 364.4 smoots (from two designated points at the bridge's ends) corresponds to about 2030 feet or 620 m, somewhat less than the bridge's published length of 660 m.
 A possible cause is that in 1958, there were ramps to Storrow Drive on both sides of the bridge, which interrupted the sidewalk earlier than it extends today.
 A bridge of 659.82 m corresponds to 387.7 smoots ± one ear.